threejs/three-devtools/README.md

 ## Installing

-The alpha version of the developer tools can be installed as a web extension on [Firefox Add-ons/AMO](https://addons.mozilla.org/en-US/firefox/addon/three-js-developer-tools/) and for Chrome via [Chrome Web Store](https://chrome.google.com/webstore/detail/threejs-developer-tools/ebpnegggocnnhleeicgljbedjkganaek).
+The alpha version of the developer tools can be installed as a web extension on [Firefox Add-ons/AMO](https://addons.mozilla.org/en-US/firefox/addon/three-js-developer-tools/) and for Chrome via [Chrome Web Store](https://chrome.google.com/webstore/detail/threejs-developer-tools/ebpnegggocnnhleeicgljbedjkganaek) (**Awaiting approval again on the Chrome Web Store, link currently down**).
 See [DEVELOPMENT.md](DEVELOPMENT.md) for local installation.

 ## Current API